1 Introducing Zig

 _ = ns; _ = ls;

 Is worth noting that these are static arrays, meaning that they cannot grow in size.
 Once you declare your array, you cannot change the size of it.
-This is very commom in low level languages.
+This is very common in low level languages.
 Because low level languages normally wants to give you (the programmer) full control over memory, and the way in which arrays are expanded is tightly related to memory management.

 1.6.1 Selecting elements of the array

-One very commom activity is to select specific portions of an array you have in your source code.
+One very common activity is to select specific portions of an array you have in your source code.
 In Zig, you can select a specific element from your array, by simply providing the index of this particular element inside brackets after the object name.
 In the example below, I am selecting the third element from the ns array.
 Notice that Zig is a “zero-index” based language, like C, C++, Rust, Python, and many other languages.

 const ns = [4]u8{48, 24, 12, 6};